DiiiaZoTe/shadcn-data-table-factory/README.md

 # Data Table Factory

-A comprehensive, feature-rich data table component built with React, TypeScript, and shadcn/ui.
+A comprehensive, feature-rich **client-side** data table component built with React, TypeScript, and shadcn/ui.
 This repository showcases a powerful data table factory that provides advanced functionality for displaying, editing, filtering, sorting, and exporting tabular data.

+You can extract the needed table factory from `app/components/data-table`.

 ## 🚀 Features